comp1100/comp1100.github.io/_sources/innovation/4_value_proposition_canvas.md

 When we are starting up a new product or company, there a four broad types markets:
 1. Entering an existing market: The market is well-established and we are simply providing something with a different slant.
 2. Creating an entirely new market: There is currently no market and we are establishing it.
-3. Resegment an existing market as a low-cost provider: There is a well-established market, and we are providing a surface at a lower price than competitors.
+3. Re-segment an existing market as a low-cost provider: There is a well-established market, and we are providing a surface at a lower price than competitors.
-4. Resegment an existing market as a niche player: There is a well-established market, and we are appealing to a niche part of the market via e.g. higher quality.
+4. Re-segment an existing market as a niche player: There is a well-established market, and we are appealing to a niche part of the market via e.g. higher quality.

 The features of a product are driven by how well they satisfy a market: the **product/market fit**.
 Larger companies tend to be market-driven, while startups tend to be product-driven.